DianePatton/EVPN-paper/README.md

  * BGP Unnumbered

-To use this repository, copy the interfaces file to `/etc/network/` and the Quagga.conf to `/etc/quagga/` on each device and reboot.
+To use this repository, copy the interfaces file to `/etc/network/` and the Quagga.conf and daemons file to `/etc/quagga/` on each device and reboot.